Ledan-bot/Hangry/README.md

 ## Run Locally

-Clone the repository from github using the following command.
+Clone the repository onto your local machine from github using the following command.
 ```bash
   git clone <my-project-url>
 ```